Logo Copyright © 2007 NCCG - All Rights Reserved

 Female Priesthood

-Secondly, the Scriptures plainly teach that deaconesses did minister in the New Testament Church, as with the case of Phoebe: "I {Paul} commend to you our sister Phoebe, a deaconess [NIV fn] of the church {local Colony} in Cenchrea.
-I ask you to receive her in the Lord in a way worthy of the saints and to give her any help she may need from you, for she has been a great help to many people, including me" (Rom.16: 1-2, variant NIV).
+"I {Paul} commend to you our sister Phoebe, a deaconess [NIV fn] of the local assembly in Cenchrea.
+I ask you to receive her in the Master in a way worthy of the qodeshim (saints, set-apart ones) and to give her any help she may need from you, for she has been a great help to many people, including me" (Rom.16: 1-2, NIV/NCV).

 Return to Index of Women's Articles